-The system for risk management and internal control is also described in the Storebrand Annual report 2019, particularly the chapter pertaining to Corporate Governance, section Risk management and internal control, and Note 5, Risk management and internal control.
+The system for risk management and internal control is also described in the Storebrand Annual report 2020, particularly the chapter about Corporate Governance, the Risk section in the Director's report, and Note 5, Risk management and internal control.

 10 Significant is assessed from a Group perspective.
 In the Solvency and Financial Condition Report from the Group's insurance companies, there is a list per company that is somewhat more comprehensive, among other things, for external distribution agreements.